mikesidebottom/ML/index.md

 ![Workshop Banner](https://i.imgur.com/mTltzAc.png)

-# DEEP LEARNING WITH PYTORCH WORKSHOP

 <div class="info-box">
   Welcome to the University of Manchester FSE Deep Learning workshop!
 This course provides a hands-on introduction to deep learning using PyTorch.
 </div>

 ## OVERVIEW 📋

 This hands-on workshop introduces the fundamentals of deep learning using PyTorch.
 Participants will learn by building real models and solving practical tasks.
+The workshop is designed for beginners and covers essential concepts.

 <div class="card">
   <h3>WHAT YOU'LL LEARN</h3>